 So in my last few days of being 16, it was time for reflection.
 Over the past year I have achieved so much and being 16 has potentially been my favourite age yet.
 I was contemplating writing a post about my big achievements of the year, but I thought that the majority of people reading this will know them if you read regularly, and also it is quite generic.
 So I got thinking and instead I am focusing on the little things.
 Tiny things that are insignificant to anyone else but me, but I wanted to write them somewhere and I think it gives some insight into what I am actually like.
-So here goes nothing… 16 things that I ticked off my mental bucket list whilst I was 16 (I really should write them down).
+So here goes nothing… 16 things that I did whilst I was 16.
 These are in chronological time order, with the most recent achievements being at the end of the list.
 Also beware, this will be a long post full of rambles… I’m sorry in advance.

 So whilst I was 16 I…